 Mrtyuh wrote:...We know that she will serve under Olive Branch, and she is struggling against it...

 ftl wrote:Exactly.
 Fate does not care.
 It's Fate that Wanda WILL SERVE under Olive Branch; it's up to Wanda to make sure she takes the easy way there, such as by accepting a treaty where she gets traded away, rather than by trying to fight Fate, and eventually winding up just taking a far more painful road to the same place.
 We don't yet know what that road is, and maybe I'm wrong about that, but I think that's what it's leading to.

 I think that's how modern-day Wanda sees it, and based on what we've seen that view may very well be accurate.
 I expect that this prequel will get to her serving under Olive Branch, as was Fated, but in some way which really sucks for her (maybe destruction of her side, maybe having to Uncroak her family members, or something like that).

-Users browsing this forum: Lilwik and 3 guests
+Users browsing this forum: arbo, Google [Bot] and 10 guests